 Remember, if you have been hurt or injured by the negligence of someone else, don’t talk with the adjuster for the insurance company and don’t provide them with release of medical information without speaking with a lawyer first.

-Read Brian’s Entries in the Blog
+Read Brian’s News Blog

 Benc v.
 Parker, 2016 ABCA 82;